0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ## The `node-register.sh` tool

-The `node-register.sh` tool can help you set up and maintain your node.
+The `node-register.sh` utility tool can help you set up and maintain your node.
 This includes initializing and updating your node configuration, as well as registering your node for block production and signing.
 The tool accepts the following arguments: